 @team notifies all your team

 - Use @ followed by the collaborator’s name when you need to reach out to a few team members you know exactly and don't want to bother anyone else.
-When to use @team member:
+When to use @user:

 - Pass your work for review to a team member once you are done